ggreer/the_silver_searcher/doc/ag.1.md

   * `-f --follow`:
     Follow symlinks.

+  * `-F --fixed-strings`:
+    Alias for --literal for compatibility with grep.

   * `--[no]group`:
     The default, `--group`, lumps multiple matches in the same file together, and presents them under a single occurrence of the